1 Learning from Data

 What’s wrong with the following examples?

 Mike is interested in the difference between two teaching techniques.
-He randomly selects 10 ETH lecturers that apply technique \(A\) and 10 EPFL lecturers that will apply technique \(B\).
+He randomly selects 10 Harvard lecturers that apply technique \(A\) and 10 MIT lecturers that apply technique \(B\).
 Each lecturer reports the average grade of his class.

-Gian has two cages of rats.
-Rats in cage 1 get a special food supply while rats in cage 2 get “ordinary” food (control treatment).
+Linda has two cages of mice.
+Mice in cage 1 get a special food supply, while mice in cage 2 get ordinary food (control treatment).

 Melanie offers a new exam preparation course.
-She claims: On average, only 20% of my students fail the exam.
+She claims that, on average, only 20% of her students fail the exam.